idkr-client/idkr/README.md

 - Settings search works for client related settings
 - Prompt window (used when importing settings) has a "Load File" button
-	- This button lets you select a file and load its contents directly without opening the file in external editor and copy pasting it
+	- This button lets you select a file and load its contents directly without opening the file in an external editor and copy pasting it
-- Even more secure than official client
+- Even secure than official client
 	- Official client disables `webSecurity`, which is a bad thing to do, in order to get the resource swapper work.
-However, idkr uses a way to makes resource swapper work without having to disable `webSecurity`.
+However, idkr uses a method that makes resource swapper work without having to disable `webSecurity`.

 Other features that has its settings are listed below